 The origins of neurostimulation technology is from medical research, used for purposes such as memory training and rehabilitation for stroke patients.
 More recently, the technology has been used for pilot education, military training and for professional athletes, amongst other purposes.

 Health and Safety

 In correct use neurostimulators like PlatoWork are completely safe to use.
 Some studies report mild, but transient side effects, primarily skin irritations beneath the electrodes, cognitive discomfort (e.g. moderate fatigue, headache and nausea) and metallic taste in the mouth.
-Only very few of the 100+ tests of PlatoWork have resulted in skin irritations, sleepiness and, in three instances, mild headache.
+Only a handfull of the hundreds tests of PlatoWork prototypes have resulted in skin irritations, sleepiness and, in three instances, mild headache.
 The best results from neurostimulation studies are from repeated use, thus the only known habituation effect is related to improvement.
 Based on our own experience, getting captivated by successful neurostimulation is easy, but research shows no signs of challenges related to physical addiction.